 Fees

-Doji does not charge its own trading fees.
-However, Polymarket charges a small taker fee on most markets when your order fills.
-These fees are set and collected by Polymarket, not Doji.
+Doji does not charge trading fees.
+Polymarket charges a taker fee on most markets when your order fills immediately.

-- Takers pay a small fee — this is when your order matches immediately against resting orders on the book.
+- Takers pay a fee — your order fills immediately against existing orders.

-- Makers pay zero fees — this is when your order rests on the book and is later matched by someone else.
+- Makers pay nothing — your order rests on the book and is filled later.

-Using a GTC limit order at a price that doesn't fill immediately makes you a maker (no fee).
-Using FAK or pricing aggressively for instant execution makes you a taker (fee applies).
+A GTC limit order at a price that doesn't fill immediately makes you a maker.
+FAK or aggressive pricing makes you a taker.

-Post-only orders guarantee you're always the maker and never pay fees.
+Post-only orders guarantee you're always the maker — zero fees.

 Fees vary by market category.
-Geopolitical and world events markets are fee-free.
+Geopolitical and world events markets are free.

 | Category | Taker Fee Rate |